reflectjs/reflectjs-doc/markdown/reference/markup.md

 # Markup

-The Reflect.js language is based on HTML, so it has to define how it handles its quirks and try to make our life easier where possible.
+The Reflect.js language is based on HTML, so it has to define how it handles its quirks and how it tries to make our life easier where possible.

 ## Incomplete markup